-This project offers the opportunity to undertake ground-breaking research in the field of impact engineering, involving materials science, mechanics, and ultrafast diagnostics.
+This project offers the opportunity to undertake fundamental research in the field of shock-physics, involving elements of materials science, mechanics, and ultrafast diagnostics.

-Course fees are covered at the level set for UK students (c. £7970 p.a.).
-The stipend (tax-free maintenance grant) is c. £18,309 p.a. for the first year, and at least this amount for a further three years.
+Course fees are covered at the relevant level given the successful applicant’s fee class (c. £9500 p.a. for Home students, or c. £31,480 p.a. for Overseas students).
+The stipend (tax-free maintenance grant) is a minimum of c. £18,622 p.a. for the first year, and at least this amount for a further two and a half years.

 The following skills are also highly desirable:

-Please quote 20ENGMM_DE in all correspondence and in your graduate application.
+Please quote 24ENGMM_DE in all correspondence and in your graduate application.

 Application deadline: noon on 1 March 2024 (In line with the March admissions deadline, set by the University)